AkhilJx/emotion_recognition/README.md

 Outline potential improvements or future additions to the project.

 Contributors:
-Inspired from a github repository
+Inspired from a github repository.
 Feel free to open issues for bug reports or feature requests.

 Enjoy exploring emotions with CNN!